Trial and conviction of Joshua French and Tjostolv Moland: Reaction

 Norway immediately condemned the sentence and rejected the allegations of espionage.
 Foreign Minister Jonas Gahr Støre said the sentence was "completely unacceptable" and that he would protest to his Congolese counterpart.
 "We wish to distance ourselves from the conviction of espionage on Norway's behalf," Støre said.
 "We also wish to distance ourselves from the court's decision that the Norwegian State is responsible for paying damages.
 Norway is not a party in this case."

-French and Moland's defence lawyer, Guillaume Likwela, said the verdict was flawed because the men were not given an interpreter for the trial, carried out in French language, which neither speaks.
+French and Moland's defence lawyer, Guillaume Likwela, said the verdict was flawed because the trial was carried out in French, which neither defendant spoke, but no interpreter was provided.
 A spokesman for the oil company Tullow Oil, which operates in the region, pointed out that French and Moland's "unprofessionalism and amateur behavior" were indicators that they were not foreign agents as the prosecutor claimed. Øistein Mjærum, an advisor to former Norwegian prime minister Kjell Magne Bondevik, called the two defendants "idiots".

-The case has been widely covered in the Norwegian media, which has described much of the evidence presented against French and Moland as "contradictory and seemingly absurd", such as the case with a photo of Rune Folkedal, a photographer in Drammens Tidende, a Norwegian regional newspaper, wearing a beret and pointing at Africa, in which Folkedal is named as French's and Moland's commander for their claimed operation in the Congo.
-There are, however, also indications that French and Moland received fairer treatment from the military tribunal than would have been the case with a civil court.
+The case was widely covered in the Norwegian media, which described much of the evidence presented against French and Moland as "contradictory and seemingly absurd", such as a photo of Rune Folkedal, a photographer in Drammens Tidende, a Norwegian regional newspaper, wearing a beret and pointing at Africa, in which Folkedal was named as French and Moland's commander for their claimed operation in the Congo.
+There were, however, also indications that French and Moland received fairer treatment from the military tribunal than would have been the case with a civil court.
 The Swedish newspaper Dagens Nyheter reported a former political advisor to the UN peace mission to the Congo (MONUC) as saying that it appeared evidence existed for the charges and that the trial was procedurally correct.
-However, she was also quoted as saying that since the rule of law in the country leaves much to be desired, the verdict should be "taken with a grain of salt".
+However, she also said that since the rule of law in the country leaves much to be desired, the verdict should be "taken with a grain of salt".

-Reprieve and Clive Stafford Smith are involved in the case, as of November 28, 2009.
-After Moland's death in 2013, The Washington Post said that Reprieve has "sharply criticized the conviction of the two, pointing out there was no physical evidence against the men and that two people were paid to testify against them."
+Reprieve and Clive Stafford Smith were involved in the case.
+After Moland's death in 2013, The Washington Post said that Reprieve had "sharply criticized the conviction of the two, pointing out there was no physical evidence against the men and that two people were paid to testify against them."

-John Mutchalwa has worked for Norway's Foreign Ministry in relation to the case, and has been ordered to stand trial, as of March 2011.

 The case was discussed again as part of the Democratic Republic of the Congo–Norway relations during meetings on April 1, 2011, and the following day between Gunvor Alida Endresen (Minister Counsellor at Norway's embassy in Angola) and authorities in Kinshasa.
 The diplomat visited both prisoners on December 3, 2011 (after their transfer to Ndolo prison).
-On May 17, 2017 Joshua French was released from prison and was allowed to return to Norway on the grounds of humanitarian and health reasons.
+On 17 May 2017, French was released from prison and was allowed to return to Norway on humanitarian and health grounds.